DN-1111/projects/Vanishing Green-India's battle with pollution/README.md

 | `Data/`        | Raw dataset from Kaggle (CSV)             |
 | `README.md`    | This project description file                    |

-->🔍 Key Insights
-- State-wise and cause-wise deforestation patterns
-- Impact disparities in protected vs. non-protected zones
-- Pollution incident trends tied to industrial zones
-- Causes of incidents and their recovery status

--> 🧠 What I Learned
-- Building impactful, story-driven Tableau dashboards
+**Key Insights**
+* 757K+ trees destroyed over the recorded period
+* Industrial zones and non-protected areas show higher tree loss
+* State-wise variation: Gujarat, Punjab, and West Bengal face the highest combined impact
+* Recovery status varies widely across causes — illegal dumping had the lowest recovery
+* Rural river-polluted regions reported greater ecological vulnerability
+* AQI comparison indicates states with poor air quality also faced severe vegetation loss

+**What I Learned**
+* Designing theme-based Tableau dashboards for environmental analytics
-- Using color and layout to communicate data visually
+* Using layout, colors, and grouping to strengthen visual storytelling
-- Cleaning and merging environmental datasets
+* Cleaning and merging multi-source environmental datasets
-- Presenting analytical findings in a compelling, visual format

--> 📌 Disclaimer
+* Creating KPI cards, maps, donut charts, and insights for public-facing dashboards

+**Disclaimer**
 Data used in this project was sourced from Kaggle and may not reflect real-time or officially verified statistics.
 This project is intended for learning and portfolio demonstration purposes only.